 A combination of poor sight and low moods increase the likelihood of numerous issues:

 - Patients lose their independence

 - The risk of falls increases

 The impact of these problems on health should not be underestimated.
 Recent research found that older women who had cataract surgery could look forward to a longer lifespan!

 The best advice from any health authority is to remove cataracts as soon as vision problems occur, and avoid waiting months or years for treatment.
 In the UK, that generally means considering private surgery instead.
-Luckily, there are an abundance of talented surgeons in the private sector who offer excellent care, with appointments available within weeks.
+Luckily, there is an abundance of talented surgeons in the private sector who offer excellent care, with appointments available within weeks.

-At AVC, we make cataract surgery affordable to all with our 0% Interest Free Finance payment plans, and we also enjoy relationships with a number of private insurance providers.
+At AVC, we make cataract surgery affordable to all with our 0% Interest-Free Finance payment plans, and we also enjoy relationships with a number of private insurance providers.
 Our facilities are second to none – we have used the state-of-the-art Alcon Cataract Suite since 2015 with superb results!

 If you would like to inquire about our services and prioritise your eye health, simply call 0800 652 4878 to speak with a member of our friendly team.